 Hot Hippo Purple Hot Chocolate Drink

-Last year’s Hot Hippo purple hot chocolate drink was such a big hit that it has returned.
-You can purchase the purple drink in a souvenir mug at Hot Hippo Headquarters, Cup and Cone, and S’mores & More at Vine Street Village.
+The popular Hot Hippo purple hot chocolate drink is back.
+You can purchase the fun beverage in a souvenir mug at Hot Hippo Headquarters, Cup and Cone, and S’mores & More.

 Make S’mores